Tags

 1. Making of the Robots (recycled material for small robots)

-2. Tracking the Robots (Open CV with hacked webcam for infrared detection)
+the Robots (Open CV with hacked webcam for infrared detection)

 3. Filtering the Robots data (positioning in PD)